cwinters/cwinters.github.io/now/index.md

 __Work__

-* Change is a-coming -- my last day at Turnitin is May 21.
-I have a Trello board full of things to do small and large before I leave -- it turns out responsibilities and everyday tasks can really pile up over ~6.5 years!
+* Change is a-coming -- my last day at Turnitin was May 21!
 * More soon on what's coming next -- but it's a big switch, and I'm really excited!

-(updated 7-May-2021; see [Derek Sivers](http://sivers.org/now) for inspiration)
+(updated 24-May-2021; see [Derek Sivers](http://sivers.org/now) for inspiration)